programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 The migration decision used [minimal computing](https://go-dh.github.io/mincomp/) thinking to weigh the benefits of WordPress (novice-friendly blogging and content editing dashboard, widgets/plugins) against its downsides (e.g. sysadmin upkeep such as monthly or weekly code updates).
 Scholars' Lab's focus on working *with* rather than *for* our collaborators, and on HTML, CSS, git/GitHub, and Markdown as foundational knowledge for digital scholarship, both influenced our decision to move from WordPress to Jekyll.
 In doing so, we traded *fewer* folks needing to exert *more* effort to run the website for *more* folks needing to each expend *less* learning effort on the site.
 Our migration added a review process where there previously was none, using GitHub's permission settings and pull request process to allow writers to request a read-through or feedback from other community members before publishing work where anyone can read it.

-ScholarsLab.org offers a springboard to explain the scholarly motivations behind technical choices in this lesson, but the website you'll actually work through over the course of this reading will be considerably smaller and simpler.
+ScholarsLab.org offers a springboard to explain the scholarly motivations behind technical choices in this lesson, but the website you'll actually develop over the course of this reading will be considerably smaller and simpler.
 You'll have a site where multiple authors can blog and edit webpages, but we won't teach you in this lesson how to change the visual design of your website or how to add other functionalities (see the [Drawbacks and Limitations](#drawbacks-and-limitations) section for more information).
 We will, however, touch upon a number of features and issues relevant to developing a collaborative blogging environment based on Jekyll.

 ### Why might this setup fits your needs?
 Using a blog as a collaborative research notebook is a good way for a small, committed group of scholars to share their ongoing work with the scholarly community and public.
 Research shows that open publishing does not inhibit additional publication through more traditional scholarly channels[^2], and, in digital humanities in particular, it is not unusual for exemplary blog posts to find their way into peer-reviewed journal articles and essay collections[^3].
 Publishing ongoing work in this way can help your group to control when and how your work gets distributed to others you can learn from and build on it.